mlabs-haskell/purus-pkg/README.md

 #### Local registries

-The tool `purus-pkg-local-registry` allows one to create local registries.
+The tool `purus-pkg-local-registry` is a convenient wrapper to create JSON objects of the right form for local registries.